joerogers/EspressoDescendantActions/README.md

 # Espresso Descendant Actions

-Adding support for accessing descendant views.
-Useful for accessing descendant views of the root view at a particular position in a RecyclerView.
+Adding support for accessing descendant child views such as a button contained within the root view of a row/column element in the recycler view for testing with espresso.

 | Latest version                                                                                                                                                                                                                             |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|